 This directive can be used to designate a value for terms used in the experiment (e.g., terms used for time variables, such as time in seconds, or number of times to repeat an element of the script, or light stimuli).

 is the name for a section of the program that can be used once, or many times.
 Our sample scripts have an ACTION called MAIN, and it is the first action in the script, and is typically run once.
-When naming an action, do not choose a word that has been defined already in the Zanscript programming language, e.g. RED, BLUE, GREEN, LIGHTS, FEEDER etc. You can create a version of the word - e.g. MMRED, LIGHT6 etc
+When naming an action, you can not use choose that has been defined already in the Zanscript programming language (e.g., RED, BLUE, GREEN, LIGHTS, FEEDER).
+You can create a version of the word (e.g., MMRED, LIGHT6)

 is the command to indicate the end of the preceding ACTION.

-is the command to call up other ACTION to be run.
+is the command to call up an ACTION to run.
 It can also signify how many times an ACTION is to be run.

-would run the ACTION called ACT1 4 times.
+INVOKE(ACTION1,4) - would run the ACTION called ACTION1 4 times.
 The script would then go to the line below.

-would run ACTION called ACT1 4 times if there was this directive earlier:
+INVOKE(ACTION1,TRIALS) - would run ACTION called ACTION1 4 times if there was a directive TRIALS defined earlier (e.g., DEFINE TRIALS 4)

 allows one to choose between 2 options with defined probabilities.